Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-appeal-form-journey.md

 condition: () => questionHasAnswer(response, questions.appealSiteIsContactAddress, 'no');
 ```

-- radio `/land-interest/` What is <interest in land party> interest in the land?
 - radio `/inspector-need-access/` Will an inspector need to access the land or property?
 - radio `/health-safety-issues/` Health and safety issues
 - text-entry `/description-alleged-breach/` Enter the description of the alleged breach